 The gold standard of operations involving artificial valve implantation or valve reconstruction is open surgery.

 At the same time, modern cardiac surgery very often uses minimally invasive techniques with a partial incision of the upper part of the sternum.
-This method allows to sustain good stability of the chest, and has a good cosmetic result.
-These surgeries are performed using a heart-lung machine which ensures a constant blood circulation for as long as the surgeon repairs or replaces the heart valve.
+This method allows to sustain chest stability, and has a good cosmetic result.
+The surgery is performed using a heart-lung machine.
+The conventional method is still very common due to the very good long-term results and low surgical risks.

 However, a 2-3-hour operation under general anesthesia can only be tolerated by patients who are strong enough.
 In 2002, doctors found an alternative.
 The procedure is called TAVI (transcatheter aortic valve implantation).
 The procedure is performed under local anesthesia.
 The surgeon "advances" the folded artificial valve into the heart through the groin artery.
 The diseased valve remains in the body, it is simply moved sideways with the implant.